1024inc/engineering-blog/eng-paths/sr_staff_engineer.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

 - Has mentored and championed the promotion of 4+ ICs to Sr SE2 or Staff Engineer
 - Has regularly contributed to a technical blog or publications over the past 12 months
-- Has presented on software or management topics to external audiences such as conferences and interest groups and acted as a talent acquisition champion for Beyond
-- Has championed the promotion of 4+ engineers

-</td></tr>
-<tr><td>

-Sr Staff Engineer

-</td></tr>
-<tr><td  markdown="1">

-- Has mentored and championed the promotion of 4+ ICs to Sr SE2 or Staff Engineer
-- Has regularly contributed to a technical blog or publications over the past 12 months